rich-7941/English-Water/content/english/pages/lead-pipes.md

 ## What should I do if I Want to replace my lead water supply pipe?

 If you have a lead water supply pipe, the only way to eliminate lead levels completely is to replace the pipe.
-If you are planning on replacing your lead water supply pipe, we recommend that you employ a water industry-approved plumber to carry out the work accredited by WaterTrust.
+If you plan on replacing your lead water supply pipe, we recommend employing a water industry-certified contractor to carry out the work accredited by WaterTrust.

-When your lead water supply pipe has been replaced, your WaterTrust-approved plumber will also notify your water supplier because they are then legally required to replace the communication pipe on the public highway if it is made of lead and is at risk of contributing to the amount of lead in the drinking water supply.
+When your lead water supply pipe has been replaced, your WaterTrust-certified contractor will also notify your water supplier because they are then legally required to replace the communication pipe on the public highway if it is made of lead and is at risk of contributing to the amount of lead in the drinking water supply.

-Details of qualified contractors are available on the WaterTrust website.
+Details of WaterTrust certified contractors are available here.